Geometric framework to predict structure from function in neural networks: INTRODUCTION

 Neural network function probably does not depend on the exact strength of every synapse.
 Indeed, multiple network connectivity structures can generate the same functional responses~\cite{Prinz, Fisher}, as illustrated by structural variability across individual animals~\cite{Marder, Goaillard} and artificial neural networks~\cite{Baldi, Dauphin, Kawaguchi, Tschopp}.
 Such redundancy may be a general feature of emergent phenomena in physics, biology, and neuroscience~\cite{Machta, Transtrum, O'Leary}.
-Despite this potential variability, here we find well-constrained structure-function links by characterizing all connectivity structures that are consistent with the desired functional responses~\cite{Marder}.
+Nevertheless, some important details may be consistent despite this variability, and here we find well-constrained structure-function links by characterizing all connectivity structures that are consistent with the desired functional responses~\cite{Marder}.
 We also account for ambiguities caused by measurement noise.
 Our goal is not to find degenerate networks that perform equivalently in all possible scenarios.
 We instead seek a framework that finds connectivity required for specific functional responses, independently of whatever else the network might do.

 The model mismatch problem has at least two facets.
 First, neurons and synapses are incredibly complex~\cite{Abbott, Spruston, Zeng, Grant}, but which complexities are needed to elucidate specific structure-function relationships is unclear~\cite{Bargmann, CurtoR, Billeh}.
 This issue is very hard to address in full generality, and here we seek a theoretical framework that makes clear experimental predictions that can adjudicate candidate models empirically.
 In particular, we predict neural network structure only when it occurs in all networks generating the functional responses.
-This high bar precludes the analysis of biophysically detailed network models, which require numerical exploration of the connectivity space that is typically incomplete ~\cite{Marder, Prinz, Almog, Bittner, Goncalves}.
-We instead focus on recurrent firing rate networks of threshold-linear neurons, which are growing in popularity because they strike an appealing balance between biological realism, computational power, and mathematical tractability ~\cite{Ben-Yishai, Naumann, Kim, Kim14, Treves, Salinas, Hahnloser, Hahnloser03, Morrison, CurtoP, Wanner, Tschopp, Zarin, Kawaguchi}.
+This high bar precludes the analysis of biophysically-detailed network models, which require numerical exploration of the connectivity space that is typically incomplete ~\cite{Marder, Prinz, Almog, Bittner, Goncalves}.
+We instead focus on recurrent firing rate networks of threshold-linear neurons, which are growing in popularity because they strike an appealing balance between biological realism, computational power, and mathematical tractability ~\cite{Ben-Yishai, Naumann, Kim, Kim14, Treves, Salinas, Hahnloser, Hahnloser03, Vishwanathan, Morrison, CurtoP, Wanner, Tschopp, Zarin, Kawaguchi}.